aron123/jobSeeker/README.md

 - Notes: -

 #### Read applications by minimum education level
+Returns all applications, where the job's required education level is equal or above the given level.

 - URL Pattern: /api/applications/requiredEducationLevel/:educationLevel
 - Method: GET
 - URL Parameters: